hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 ### How to create a proposal

-*Note:* The vault balance must be greather than 546 sats to create a proposal.
+*Note:* The vault balance must be greater than 546 sats to create a proposal.

 1. Go to *Vault Details* page.
 2. Click "Create proposal" button.